suman-vernekar/curd/README.md

 # Recipe Management System

-A full-stack CRUD application for managing recipes with MongoDB, Express.js, and vanilla JavaScript.
+A full-stack CRUD application for managing recipes with MongoDB, Express.js, and vanilla JavaScrip

 ## Features